 The best travel adapter I've found: Until last month, I never found a travel adapter I was happy with.
 The all-in-one travel adapters that convert from everything to everything seem like a good idea, but they're usually clunky and always seem to fall out of the wall - not to mention that you'll be adding a lot of bulk to your luggage if you need to charge more than one thing.
 On the other hand, the single adapters are small and convenient for single trips where the sockets will all be the same, but not so practical for long-term travel.

 Minimising the number of things in my suitcase is always a priority and, surprisingly, finding a travel adapter that's good for travel is kind of hard - despite the fact that it's one of the few products designed purely for travel!
-I finally found a worthy replacement in this one.
+I finally found a worthy replacement.
 It converts everything to the three main types of plug (American, British and European), is super lightweight and fits into a tiny case.
+Sadly and for some unknown reason, it doesn't seem to be available anymore, but this one has an identical set-up.

 There are few things I use every day that don't really fall under the tech umbrella but definitely fall into my remote work essentials.